fredblain/fredblain.org/content/pages/research.rst

     <a href="https://www.matecat.com/"><b>MateCAT</b></a>  -- (October 2011 - October 2014)

-    <p>MateCAT is an open-source european project led by the Bruno Kessler Foundation (<a href="https://www.fbk.eu/en/">FBK</a>), and conducted with the Computer Science laboratory of Le Mans University (<a href="http://www-lium.univ-lemans.fr/en/content/welcome">LIUM</a>), <a href="http://web.inf.ed.ac.uk/ilcc/research/nlp-cl">The University of Edinburgh</a> and <a href="http://www.translated.net/en/">Translated Srl</a>.
+    <p>European project led by the Bruno Kessler Foundation (<a href="https://www.fbk.eu/en/">FBK</a>), and conducted with the Computer Science laboratory of Le Mans Univeristy (<a href="http://www-lium.univ-lemans.fr/en/content/welcome">LIUM</a>), <a href="http://web.inf.ed.ac.uk/ilcc/research/nlp-cl">The University of Edinburgh</a> and <a href="http://www.translated.net/en/">Translated Srl</a>.
     For professional translators, it aimed at reducing the post-editing cost through the use of an optimized web-based CAT tool.
-    To improve the user productivity, the project partners had worked on in-domain adaptation, project adaptation, automatic quality estimation and both online and incremental adaptation from user feedback.
-    MateCAT nowadays is used by thousands of professional translators every day to deliver translations in more than 100 languages to 10,000 active customers all over the world.</p>
+To improve the user’s productivity, the project partners have worked on in-domain adaptation, project adaptation, automatic quality estimation and both online and incremental adaptation from user feedback.
+MateCAT nowadays is used by thousands of professional translators to deliver translations in more than 100 languages to 10,000 active users all over the world.</p>

 .. container:: col-md-6